portworx/px-docs/rest_api.md

 Portworx data services can be managed and monitored through RESTful API's.

-The Portworx REST APIs are available at Port 9001 on the management IP interface on any node in the Portworx Cluster.
+The Portworx REST APIs are available at Port 9001 on the management IP interface of any of the nodes in a Portworx Cluster.

 The API documentation can be accessed at the following link.